 - Where to Stay in Grainau: St. Anton (budget), or Hotel Längenfelder Hof (midrange-luxury)

-- Where to in Garmisch-Partenkirchen: Olympiahaus (budget), Quartier – Lodges Biohotel (midrange-luxury), or Werdenfelserei (luxury)
+- Where to Stay in Garmisch-Partenkirchen: Olympiahaus (budget), Bader Suites (apartments) or Werdenfelserei (luxury)

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati